4 min read

 One of the most prevalent forms of pranayama, the benefits of ujjayi breathing include improving concentration and relaxation.
 Due to its sound, it’s been called ocean breath, “Darth Vader” breath, and victorious breath for its properties.
 It’s also a good warm-up exercise for voice professionals.

 Pronounced “oo jai,” Ujjayi Breathing, also known as the “ocean breath” or yogic breathing, is often used as an opening technique in yoga practice for its mind-calming effect.
-It’s one of the most common forms of Pranayama performed alongside asana practice.

-The Ujjayi Breathing is performed by constricting the throat, creating a sound often resembling a whisper or a whale cry.
-As one of the most common forms of breathwork, there are no known risks associated with Ujjayi Breathing.
+As one of the most common forms of yoga breathing exercises, there are no known risks associated with Ujjayi Breathing.

 Benefits of Ujjayi Breathing

-What is ujjayi breathingAccording to the National Center on Health, Physical Activity, and Disability, Ujjayi Breathing helps to:
+According to the National Center on Health, Physical Activity, and Disability, practicing Ujjayi Breathing helps:

-• improve concentration and relaxation
+• Improve concentration and relaxation

-• regulate body temperature
+• Regulate body temperature

-• and raise the internal body heat.
+• Raise internal body heat

 It’s also reportedly effective in cardiovascular changes caused by stress and anxiety.
 When practicing yoga poses, ujjayi breath helps practitioners to stay conscious of their breath.

 Ujjayi comprises the Sanskrit terms ud “a superior sense or of power,” and jaya “victory, success, or conquest.”
 Together, it suggests that this breathing technique is the superior path to victory.

 Process of Ujjayi Breathing